What this privacy notice covers

 When communicating with individuals who have given, or might consider giving, a substantial donation to Amnesty International Ireland, we may seek to find out more about that individual, their interests and their motivations for giving, and may invite them to become more involved in supporting our human rights work.

 We may do this by collating biographical, financial, corporate and philanthropic information from a wide variety of sources, including information that is held on our supporter database and information that is publicly available.
 This publicly available information could be obtained by searching for current directorships or relevant newspaper or media coverage about an individual.

 An example of how this might work in practice is illustrated below.

-- After due diligence screening we accept the donation and send him a thank you email
+- After due diligence screening we accept the donation and send her a thank you email.

-- We ask him if he would like to meet us in person to talk about our work in more detail and Niall says yes.
+- We ask her if she would like to meet us in person to talk about our work in more detail and Kate says yes.

-- We research Niall online to see what his interests may be and what previous charitable giving he may have made.
+- We research Kate online to see what her interests may be and what previous charitable giving she may have made.